-2. The cyclical upswing which begun in 1978, in part as a result of the concerted budget policy stimulus decided in July of that year, continued throughout 1979, and led to a stronger growth of private investment than in any year since 1973.
-Capacity utilisation in industry increased significantly.
-Employment grew by 0,9%, again the most positive result since 1973.
-Unemployment declined very slightly in the course of the year, with a more pronounced decline in male unemployment nearly offset by the in-creasing unemployment of women.
+The cyclical upswing which began in 1978 led to a stronger growth of private investment than in any year since 1973.
+Capacity utilization in industry increased significantly.
+Employment grew by 0.9%, again the most positive result since 1973.
+Unemployment declined very slightly in the course of the year, with a more pronounced decline in male unemployment nearly offset by the increasing unemployment among women.

-3. Money supply growth decelerated notably, from 12,7% in 1978 to 10,6% in 1979, with a large degree of fulfillment of national quantitative objectives.
+Money supply growth slowed down notably, from 12.7% in 1978 to 10.6% in 1979, with a large degree of fulfillment of national quantitative objectives.
 Some progress was also made in efforts to reduce public sector deficits.
-The aggregate deficit of all levels of government reduced only slightly from 4,0% of GDP in 1978 to 3,9% in 1979, but this latter figure is substantially lower than the 4,5% of GDP expected in the Annual Report of late 1978.
-Thus the fiscal stimulus imparted by policy ex ante in the course of 1978 helped strengthen economic activity in 1979, and ex post the faster growth saw these increased deficits in part paid back within a period of a year-and-a-half.
+The aggregate deficit of all levels of government reduced slightly from 4.0% of GDP in 1978 to 3.9% in 1979.

-4. Intra-Community exchange-rate relations were more stable than in any year since 1972.
-The average change in the exchange-rates of Member States vis-à-vis the ECU in the year 1979 as a whole was 1,9%, compared to 5,2% in the average of the six preceding years.
-Thus it may approximately be said that the first year of operation of the European Monetary System (EMS) saw intra-European exchange-rate instability cut by nearly two-thirds compared to recent historical experience.
-5. As regards external exchange-rate relations, the ECU appreciated in 1979 against both the US dollar and the Yen.
-However, the depreciation of the dollar againt the ECU was fairly small; and the dollar's own effective exchange-rate remained nearly stable.
-This in turn reflects the much greater depreciation of the Yen, whose value against the ECU declined 30% in the course of 1979, which is matter for preoccupation from the point of view of international monetary instability in general, and of the low, excessively competitive value of the Yen now attained.
+Intra-Community exchange-rate relations were more stable than in any year since 1972.
+The average change in the exchange-rates of Member States vis-a-vis the European monetary unit in the year 1979 as a whole was 1.9%, compared to 5.2% in the average of the six preceding years.
+Thus it may approximately be said that the first year of operation of the European Monetary System (EMS) saw intra-European exchange-rate instability cut by nearly two-thirds compared to recent experience.

+As regards external exchange-rate relations, the European monetary unit appreciated in 1979 against both the US dollar and the Yen.

-6. The oil price rise in 1979 (of nearly 50% in dollar terms, yearly average) was in part responsible for the deterioration in price performance.
-After the lowest rise in 1978 in seven years (6,9%), consumer prices rose on average in the Community in 1979 by 9%, with a 12,4% rise in the second half of the year (at an annual rate).
+The oil price rise in 1979 (of nearly 50% in dollar terms, yearly average) was in part responsible for the deterioration in price performance.
+After the lowest rise in 1978 in seven years (6.9%), consumer prices rose on average in the Community in 1979 by 9%, with a 12.4% rise in the second half of the year (at an annual rate).
 All major components of the consumer price index accelerated (food, services, rent, manufactured goods and indirect taxes), albeit generally at rates far below that for energy.

-7. The acceleration of inflation was not confined to the common impact of the oil price rise.
-There was a renewed tendency for inflation rates to diverge, with the gap between the least and most inflationary Member State increasing from 10% in the fourth quarter of 1978 to 17% in the fourth quarter of 1979 (consumer price data at annual rates); similarly the standard deviation of consumer price rises nearly doubled over the same period.
+The acceleration of inflation was not confined to the common impact of the oil price rise.
+There was a renewed tendency for inflation rates to diverge, with the gap between the least and most inflationary Member State increasing from 10% in the fourth quarter of 1978 to 17% in the fourth quarter of 1979 (consumer price data at annual rates); similarly, the standard deviation of consumer price rises nearly doubled over the same period.
 The greater exchange-rate stability was not, therefore, underpinned by a better convergence of inflation.